 - The amount of matter in the universe:

-To estimate this, we can only rely on what we can see within the visible spherical volume of the Universe, which we will call the universe.
+To estimate this, we can only rely on what we can see within the visible spherical volume of the Universe, which we will call the universe (remember, the Universe is the part that is larger than the universe and contains the universe).
 It can only be seen as an estimate because if the universe extends well beyond the visible universe, we simply do not know precisely how much matter is present.
 Scientists must assume the visible universe is the Universe, or is representative of so many other visible universes that other civilisations living beyond our visible universe can see.